 These days, it is less likely for a teacher to tell their students overtly that boys are better at math than girls or for a tee ball coach to tell a little girl overtly that the boys are stronger than she is.
 However, gendered messages certainly have not disappeared from our children’s lives.
 Research shoGendered image to signify deconstructing gendered messagesws that many children have strong gender biases about boys being smarter, stronger, and more capable than girls.
 As it turns out, many of these stereotypes are learned through subtle and covert–yet very strong–messaging that children see and hear while just living their daily lives.
 Children are impacted by gendered messages, whether they hear them on TV or see them while running family errands, sitting in their classrooms, or participating in extracurriculars.
 Even today, there is no shortage of exposure to messages about gender norms.

-Women shopping with child to demonstrate deconstructing gendered messagesFor instance, children might hear a sports coach “joking” with boys about how important it is not to “throw like a girl.”
+Child shopping at toy store to demonstrate deconstructing gendered messagesFor instance, children might hear a sports coach “joking” with boys about how important it is not to “throw like a girl.”
 While we like to think there’s been progress, even today, toy and clothing aisles at the store are often clustered into “Boy” and “Girl” sections, which clearly limits choices boys and girls might make about what toys to play with and what clothes to wear.

 Children subtly learn about gender roles in the classroom as well.
 I’ve previously addressed how teachers’ attention is divided along gender lines in the classroom.
 An ethnographic study found that elementary-aged boys often “boysplain” (a child version of mansplaining) by asserting their own knowledge and rejecting other classmates’ answers, which undermines their girl classmates’ confidence.
 Boysplaining–and the fact that many teachers do not stop it–implicitly sends a message that boys can exercise power in the classroom in a way girls cannot.